Strength Weekly contains posts and articles that deal for the most part with the idea of performance as behaviour we can’t avoid, at any level.

 As well as posts and articles, Strength Weekly contains an abundance of archive material relating to past and recent writings and image work.

-Prior to the recent upheaval the site was extensively redesigned, thanks to the patience and artistry of web/graphic designer Genevieve Closuit.
+The site was established in 2007 and has been through a number of technical cycles.
+In 2020 it was extensively redesigned, thanks to the patience and artistry of web/graphic designer Genevieve Closuit.
 It now has, in addition to unseen yet powerful inner organs, a silken navigation and some handsome panelling.

 Posts